sst/guide/_chapters/add-an-api-to-create-a-note.md

 - On success, we `JSON.stringify` the result and return it with a `200` status code.
 - If there is an error then we return the error message with a `500` status code.

-It's **important to note** that the `handler.js` needs to be **imported before we import anything else**.
+It's **important to note** that the `handler.ts` needs to be **imported before we import anything else**.
 This is because we'll be adding some error handling to it later that needs to be initialized when our Lambda function is first invoked.

 Next, we are going to add the API to get a note given its id.